JulietteArchambeau/GOPredEvalPinpin/DRYAD_repository/README.md

   11. `GF_outliers`: `TRUE` if the SNP was identified as an outlier with the GF algorithm; `FALSE` otherwise.
   12. `LFMM_outliers`: `TRUE` if the SNP was identified as an outlier woth LFMM; `FALSE` otherwise.
   13. `BayPass_outliers`: `TRUE` if the SNP was identified as an outlier with BayPass; `FALSE` otherwise.
-  14. `common_outliers`: `TRUE` if the SNP was a common outlier, i.e. an outlier identified by at least one GEA method among RDA, pRDA, LFMM, BayPass and GF; `FALSE` otherwise.
-These SNPs were used for GO predictions.
+  14. `all_candidate_SNPs`: `TRUE` if the SNP was an outlier identified by at least one GEA method among RDA, pRDA, LFMM, BayPass and GF; `FALSE` otherwise.
+  15. `common_candidate_SNPs`: `TRUE` if the SNP was an outlier identified by at least two GEA methods among RDA, pRDA, LFMM, BayPass and GF; `FALSE` otherwise.
+  16. `candidate_SNPs_corrected_pop_structure`: `TRUE` if the SNP was an outlier identified by at least one GEA method correcting for population genetic structure (i.e., pRDA, LFMM or BayPass); `FALSE` otherwise.
+  17. `random_control_SNPs`: `TRUE` if the SNP was a control SNP randomly sampled among the SNPs not identified by any GEA method; `FALSE` otherwise.
-  15. `control_snps`: `TRUE` if the SNP was included in the set of control SNPs; `FALSE` otherwise.
+  18. `control_SNPs_matching_allele_freq`: `TRUE` if the SNP was a control SNP sampled among the SNPs not identified by any GEA method, and has a similar allele frequency to a candidate SNP; `FALSE` otherwise.

 &nbsp;